lk-umw-cpsc/gwyneth/README.md

      • GitHub will send you an email with a link in it.
 After you click that link, you'll be taken to your GitHub dashboard and see a confirmation banner.

-  4) In the upper-right corner of any page, click your profile photo, then click Settings\
+  4) In the upper-right corner of any page, click your profile photo, then click Settings.\
      • In the left sidebar, click Developer settings.\
      • Now in the left sidebar, click Personal access tokens.